The Bankrate promise

 The bottom line

-Even if I would change a few things if given the chance, I’m a big fan of the Freedom Flex card.
+Even if I would change a few things if given the chance, I’m a big fan of the Chase Freedom Flex card.
 I’m likely to earn $275 out of a possible $300 in cash back from the 5 percent cash back categories this year, plus I’ve gotten a lot of other benefits.
-This is no doubt one of the best no annual fee cards and one that I have used regularly for many years.
+This is no doubt one of the best no-annual-fee credit cards and one that I have used regularly for many years.